futres/fovt-data-mapping/Scripts/pythonConversion/README.md

 ```
 lbsConv(df)
 ```
-Measurements in the weight column which are initially in pounds are changed to grams.
+Measurements in the weight column which are initially in pounds are changed to grams (1 pound = 453.59237 grams).
 ```
 kgConv(df)
 ```